 Why Is Node.js Good For Backend

 Now, when the perception of Node.js itself is clear, what is left is to figure out what backend development with Node.js constitutes.
-Speaking of web engineering, the backend of your app is perhaps the most significant part thus IT specialists should pay enough attention to it and use the best solutions to make it work properly.
-There are many benefits of Node.js for backend development that we’ll look at closely at this article.
-But firstly, let’s list the main competitors of Node.js among backend languages and frameworks.
+Speaking of web engineering, the backend of your app is perhaps the most significant part; thus, IT specialists should pay enough attention to it and use the best solutions to make it work properly.
+There are many benefits of Node.js for backend development that we’ll look at closely in this article.
+But first, let’s list the main competitors of Node.js among backend languages and frameworks.

 PHP is widely used by programmers for backend development.
-It is most suitable for mid-sized projects but is also good enough for the large ones.
-Numerous successful projects are made exactly with PHP.
+It is most suitable for mid-sized projects but is also good enough for large ones.
+Numerous successful projects have been done exactly with PHP.
 Its architecture is event-driven, which makes real-time connections impossible.
 However, it still heads many listings of programming languages due to its great supportive community.

 Python is considered extremely easy to learn.
 Probably it makes it so popular among aspiring programmers.
 It is typically used for both mid-sized and large projects.
 Although Python does not always enable great performance, it can be easily solved with PyPy implementation.
 Generally, creating projects with Python is fast, productive, and has a great outcome.